(Last updated on November 2nd, 2022)

 If you are a person who wants the newest software, getting Adobe Photoshop is a clear choice.
 The Photoshop and Lightroom bundle at $119.88/year is less than half the price of the CorelDraw $379.00/year subscription fee.

-However, it is worth noting that the Adobe subscription will continue giving you the latest versions of the software, and you can quit after a year.
+The Adobe subscription will continue giving you the latest versions of the software, and you can quit after a year.
 The Adobe subscription can save you money if you decide not to use design software in the future.
-CorelDraw’s one-time purchase is a long-haul decision, with an expensive $149.00/year subscription option if you want to be able to upgrade without additional cost.
+For saving so much, we’re only taking off half a point.

 CorelDraw has a great collaboration tool called the Comment tool.
-You can make comments, clicking on specific points on the artwork, use arrows, etc., to mark up the piece.
+You can make comments, click on specific points on the artwork, use arrows, etc., to mark up the piece.

 Other collaborators can comment on the artwork using the CorelDRAW.app online, therefore not requiring them to download the software on their devices.
-This is great for convenience’s sake.
+This is great for convenience’s sake, which is why we’re giving the app a perfect score.

 In comparison, Photoshop does not have a built-in collaboration feature in the application.
 You have to export and leave the app to show your work to other teammates or clients.

-Photoshop has a cleaner user interface than CorelDRAW, which is clunkier and not as intuitive.
-Also, photoshop has better customization and workspaces.
+Photoshop has a cleaner user interface than CorelDRAW.
+Also, Photoshop has better customization and workspaces.

 For example, creating a new document is more natural in Photoshop.
 Photoshop gives you more options and a better visual representation of what type of document you would be creating.
 Photoshop even organizes the types of documents based on your final output: Web, Mobile, Print, etc. CorelDRAW still gives you document customization but is less detailed in presentation.

 Both Photoshop and CorelDRAW have pros and cons in terms of compatibility.
 Both have a family of applications that work well together, and both work on Windows and Mac.
-Photoshop also has a limited-feature iPad version and sister apps that work on mobile.
+The differences between the two are minor in this category.

 CorelDRAW works with Corel’s suite of applications, including Corel PHOTO-PAINT 2020, Corel Font Manager 2020, AfterShot, and more.
 CorelDRAW Graphics Suite has an online web browser called CorelDRAW.app.
 This online application is one of the best features of CorelDRAW.